Reinsight-SE/Tabular/BestPractices/README.md

 ## Feedback

-Please share your feedback: ReinsightRD@reinsight.se.
+Please share your feedback.
 In case of issues or specific requests: [submit an issue](https://github.com/Reinsight-SE/Tabular/issues "submit an issue") within this repository.

 ## Setup (automated)